Two months ago, I had my first Brazilian Keratin hair straightening treatment. As promised, I want to keep you all updated as to how it’s going.

 Two months later, my hair is still straight, and I haven’t blow dried it once since having my treatment.
 I am mentally prepared to see the Brazilian start falling out somewhere between 3-4 months as is the nature of my hair.
 My Japanese hair straightening lasted 4 months, but I was able to slack on getting another until 5-6 months because it still looked OK.
 I figure, my total cost for Brazilian 3x a year at roughly $300 each ($900) is way less than $600 2x a year ($1200) for Japanese hair straightening.
 Again, my hair is really thick so I get charged top dollar, typically.

-If you’d like to try a Brazilian Keratin, talk to Stacey’z Salon in La Jolla.
+If you’d like to try a Brazilian Keratin treatment, talk to Stacey’z Salon in La Jolla.

 7527 La Jolla Blvd